-Each year Chatswood Rangers Junior Netball Club enters teams in the Northern Suburbs Netball Association competition.
-The competition is played during the winter months, with games usually commencing in late March or early April and running through until August or September, depending on the age group.
-Please note games are typically not scheduled for school holidays.
+Each year Chatswood Rangers Junior Netball enters teams in the Northern Suburbs Netball Association (NSNA) competition.
+The competition is played during the winter months, with games commencing in April and running through until August/September.
+Matches and training are not scheduled during the school holidays.
+All matches and training are played at the Bicentennial Netball Courts at Small St Willoughby (adjacent to the Willoughby Leisure Centre).

 Why play netball?

-What a fantastic game netball is!
+Netball is a fantastic game!
 Not only is it played throughout Australia and New Zealand but also many other parts of the world as diverse as Africa, Asia, the UK and Europe, North America and the Caribbean.
 It doesn’t matter what level of skill or fitness you have or whether or not you have played before.
 Did you know that netball is the team sport with the most number of participants in Australia, not just among females but for both genders?

-Netball leads to improved fitness levels and also encourages the learning ball skills and helps develop teamwork.
+Netball leads to improved fitness levels, encourages the learning of ball skills and helps to develop teamwork.
 Just as importantly players make new friends, improve their co-ordination and increase their self-confidence whilst having a lot of fun at the same time.

-At Chatswood Rangers we’re passionate about our daughters, their friends and other local children having a strong and viable local community sporting club to represent.
-We have girls from a large number of local primary and high schools playing for the club, including Artarmon, Chatswood, Lane Cove West, Mowbray, Roseville, WGHS and many others.
-We feel that Chatswood Rangers can offer a smaller, friendlier and more personal club, with the opportunity for the players to learn under the BEST coaches and umpires in the game.
-As Rangers is a community rather than school club it gives the players the chance to meet girls from other schools and thus make many new friends.
+At Chatswood Rangers Junior Netball, we’re passionate about our daughters, their friends and other local children having a strong and viable local community sporting club to represent.
+We have girls from a large number of local primary and high schools playing for the club, including Artarmon, Chatswood, Lane Cove West, Mowbray, Roseville, Lindfield Learning Village and many others.
+Chatswood Rangers offers a friendly and more personal club, with the opportunity for the players to learn under great coaches and umpires in the game.
+As Rangers is a community rather than school club it gives the players the chance to meet girls from other schools and make many new friends.

 Everyone involved with the Club should make themselves familiar with the Code of Conduct.